Native American Symbols And Meanings

 4. The Wolf: Loyalty, Family, and Intuition

 The wolf, often misunderstood in Western cultures, holds a place of honor in many Native American traditions.
 Representing loyalty, family, and intuition, the wolf symbolizes the power of community, the importance of kinship ties, and the innate wisdom of the wild.
-Wolves are known for their strong pack mentality, reflecting the emphasis on community and cooperation that is present in many Native American societies.
+So wolves are known for their strong pack mentality, reflecting the emphasis on community and cooperation that is present in many Native American societies.
 Their keen senses and intuition also symbolize the ability to understand the unseen forces at play in the world.

 5. The Thunderbird: Power, Protection, and Weather Control